happybathtowel/CAPSTONE_PROJECT/README.md

 ## Project Overview: This project explores patterns and insights in Bitcoin blockchain activity during March 2020, a time of major global financial disruption due to the COVID-19 pandemic.
 Using a 100,000-row sample of transactions from the Bitcoin blockchain, the analysis focuses on transaction behavior, fee dynamics, and potential indicators of network congestion.

 ## Project Objective: Gain insight on network usage and fees of the bitcoin blockchain during one of the most consequential timeperiod in recent history from world economy point of view.
-By adding features and visualizations, this project attempts to explain what was happening to the bitcoin blockchain during the beginning of a global crisis.
+By adding features and visualizations, this project attempts to explain what was happening to the bitcoin blockchain during the beginning of a global crisis and examine if it had any correlations with real-world events.

 ## Technologies Used:Python, Jupyter Notebook, Google BigQuery, SQLite, pandas, matplotlib, and seaborn.
 ### *For further information on the individual packages required to run this project, please refer to the requirements.txt file